Standard Terms For The Supply Of Goods And/Or Services

 14.7 Should it transpire that the Goods and/or Services are not defective or that the defects are not covered by this warranty, the Customer shall pay the Company for its services rendered at the rate applicable at the time the services were rendered.

-14.8 Save as set out in these Standard Terms, no warranty or guarantee (including those imposed by law) applies in respect of the Goods and/or Services supplied by the
+14.8 Save as set out in these Standard Terms, no warranty or guarantee (including those imposed by law) applies in respect of the Goods and/or Services supplied by the Company and the Company’s sole liability shall be in terms of these Standard Terms.

 14.9 The Parties warrant that they have the necessary power and authority to conclude and accept these Standard Terms.

-15. Support and Maintenance
+15. Support And Maintenance

 16. Confidentiality